 HaloSan In The Drinking Water Of The City Of Denmark, South Carolina

 Since Cox Mill Well is no longer in the system, iron bacteria is no longer a concern in Denmark.
-The authorities provide that if it ever shows up again, they will have to resort to other treatments.
+The authorities provide that they must resort to other treatments if they reappear.
 However, they assured its people that it would not show up.

-Today, the water is being treated with chlorine gas.
-This method is considered a standard treatment for well water.
+Today, the water is treated with chlorine gas, considered a standard treatment for well water.

-Now, the city focuses on the aging water distribution system.
-The system has been in place for around 75 years.
-Now, they are moving towards modernizing the system.
-They are starting on a website to share where nearly $2.3 million of the upgrades will proceed.
+The city is now focusing on its aging water distribution system, which has existed for around 75 years.
+To modernize it, the city is starting a website to share where nearly $2.3 million in upgrades will proceed.

 Older Post Newer Post